SPD taking criminal action against violators of stay at home order

 SHREVEPORT, La.
-(KTAL/KMSS) – The Shreveport Police Department will take criminal action against anyone violating Governor John Bel Edward’s Emergency Proclamation.
+(KTAL/KMSS) – Shreveport Police Chief Ben Raymond announced Monday that SPD will take criminal action against anyone violating Gov. John Bel Edwards’ emergency orders, which the governor said Monday he expected to extend through April 30.

 “Despite the implementation of these new measures I assure you the police department is not looking for work.
 Understand that if manpower is having to be used to enforce the stay at home order it reduces the number of officers that can effectively respond to other emergencies and more severe criminal acts.”